noClaps/applause/README.md

   You can also set `name:""` to use only the short form.
 If no `short` tag is set then the option will be inaccessible and will not appear in the help menu.

-- `help`: The help text for the argument or option, will be displayed in the command help when the command is called with `--help` or `-h`.
+- `help`: The help text for the argument, option or command, will be displayed in the command help when the command is called with `--help` or `-h`.
 Example:

   ```go
   type Args struct {